“My password has been hacked again. That’s the third time I’ve had to rename the dog.”

 Scams can take many forms – from something as simple as being tricked into making a payment to something as complex as someone gaining control of your personal information and passwords.

-One of the common types of fraud in wealth management is identity fraud,3 which involves stealing personal information to impersonate someone for financial gain.
+One of the common types of fraud in wealth management is identity theft or identity take over, which involves stealing personal information to impersonate someone for financial gain.

 This can be achieved offline through stealing a handbag or wallet or using telemarketing cold calls purporting to be from a bank, the ATO, or an internet service provider.